Erelzi Prefilled Syringe

 What should I avoid while using Erelzi Prefilled Syringe?

 Avoid injecting Erelzi Prefilled Syringe into skin that is bruised, tender, red, or hard.

 Do not receive a "live" vaccine while using Erelzi Prefilled Syringe.
 The vaccine may not work as well and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
 These conditions can be serious or even fatal in people who are using Erelzi Prefilled Syringe.

 What other drugs will affect Erelzi Prefilled Syringe?

 Tell your doctor about all your other medicines, especially:

 insulin or oral diabetes medicine.

 This list is not complete.
-Other drugs may interact with etanercept, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Erelzi Prefilled Syringe, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.